-Constellation Insurance Inc. ("CNII"), formerly Ohio National Financial Services, Inc. ("ONFS') is a stock holding company wholly owned by Constellation Insurance Holdings, Inc. ("CIHI"), formerly Ohio National Holdings, Inc. ("ONHI") and Ohio National Mutual Holdings, Inc. ("ONMH").
-CNII owns 100% of The Ohio National Life Insurance Company ("ONLIC"), a life insurance subsidiary, and Sycamore Re, Ltd. ("SYRE"), a special purpose financial captive life insurance company.
-CNII and its subsidiaries are collectively referred to as the "Company".
+Constellation Insurance Inc. ("CII"), formerly Ohio National Financial Services, Inc. ("ONFS') is a stock holding company wholly owned by Constellation Insurance Holdings, Inc. ("CIHI"), formerly Ohio National Holdings, Inc. ("ONHI") and Ohio National Mutual Holdings, Inc. ("ONMH").
+CII owns 100% of AuguStar Life Insurance Company ("ALIC"), formerly The Ohio National Life Insurance Company ("ONLIC"), a life insurance subsidiary, and Sycamore Re, Ltd. ("SYRE"), a special purpose financial captive life insurance company.
+CII and its subsidiaries are collectively referred to as the "Company".

-On March 22, 2021, the Board of Directors of ONMH unanimously approved an agreement to enter into a strategic transaction ("Transaction") with Constellation Insurance, LP ("Constellation") whereby Constellation would acquire ONMH.
-The agreement was signed on March 22, 2021.
-Constellation, an insurance holding company, is backed by Caisse de dépôt et placement du Québec ("CDPQ") and Ontario Teachers' Pension Plan Board ("Ontario Teachers"), two of the world's largest, premier, long-term institutional investors.
+On March 22, 2021, the Board of Directors of ONMH unanimously approved an agreement with Constellation Insurance, LP ("Constellation"), whereby Constellation would acquire ONMH.
+On March 31, 2022, ONMH demutualized, converted to a stock company and changed its name to ONHI.
+ONHI is owned directly by ONLH Holdings LP ("ONLP").
+ONLP is an insurance holding company under the control of Constellation.
+Constellation is ultimately backed by Caisse de dépôt et placement du Québec ("CDPQ") and Ontario Teachers' Pension Plan Board ("Ontario Teachers"), two of the world's largest, premier, long-term institutional investors.
+In November 2022, ONHI and ONFS changed their names to CIHI and CII, respectively.
+See Note 18 for additional details on the demutualization and changes in equity.